-Explaining its goal, the DAO's hype paper states that team owners shouldn't be limited to a handful of billionaires, but rather a movement of individuals that want to be a part of the greatest professional league in the world.
+Explaining its goal, the DAO's hype paper states "Team ownership shouldn't be limited to a handful of billionaires, but rather a movement of individuals that want to be a part of the greatest professional league in the world..."

-"Fans breed life to the organizations in which they attach, so isn't it reasonable to accept a shared portion of the ownership and upside?
-We don't think it's merely acceptable but mandatory," the paper reveals.
+"...Fans breed life to the organizations in which they attach, so isn't it reasonable to accept a shared portion of the ownership and upside?
+We don't think it's merely acceptable, but mandatory."

-If part-owning an NBA team is up to your alley, or you're a basketball fan looking for a community, check out the Krause House Discord server and keep an eye out for the next round of ticket sales.
+If part owning an NBA team is up your alley, or you're a basketball fan looking for community, check out the Krause House discord server and keep an eye out for the next round of ticket sales.

-Krause house tickets come with one of three different membership tiers.
-Each of those gives you access to different roles and perks within the DAO and makes you eligible for raffles and airdrops.
+Krause house tickets come with one of three different membership tiers, each of which gives you access to different roles and perks within the DAO, and makes you eligible for raffles and airdrops.

-Ticket-holding members of Krause House can participate in decisions affecting the operations of the DAO, and, if they really do buy an NBA team, they will have a say in ticketing, merchandising, partnerships, uniforms, hiring, and general management of its players and coaches.
-Of course, all the proceeds of the ticket sales go towards the DAO's efforts at buying an NBA team.
+Ticket-holding members of Krause House can participate in decisions affecting the operations of the DAO, and, if they really do buy an NBA team, they'll have a say in ticketing, merchandising, partnerships, uniforms, hiring, and general management of the team's players and coaches.
+Of course, all the proceeds of the ticket sales go towards the DAOs efforts at buying an NBA team.